• Menu

 Clockwise from top left: vineyards around Mt Etna, much needed Arancini and Espresso, even the wine bottles are stylish in Italy, taking a load off at the festival

-If you find yourself in Sicily in early spring, check out the festival website to see if it’s on while you’re in town.
+If you find yourself in Sicily in early spring (the festival date in 2026 is April 19th), check out the festival website to see if it’s on while you’re in town.
 It’s totally worth your time if you have any passing interest in Sicilian wines or local culture.

 OTHER THINGS TO DO IN TAORMINA

 For those of you looking for a broader learning experience, I recommend the latter, as this covers several dishes, and you’ll be sampling local wines alongside the meal you prepare.
-If you cannot spare the 6 hours, and would prefer a similar, albeit slightly shorter experience then check out this Sicilian market tour and cooking class instead, as it runs for 3.5 hours, starting at 10am most mornings.
+If you can’t spare the 6 hours, though, and would prefer a similar, albeit slightly shorter experience then do this Sicilian market tour and cooking class instead, as it runs for 3.5 hours – starting at 10am most mornings.

 cannolo in taormina